Anubhav9/RedCoffee/README.md

 pip install redcoffee
 ```

-Disclaimer: Due to change in response structure of SonarQube API, I had to push non backward compatible change.
+Disclaimer: Due to some changes in response structure of SonarQube API, I had to push a non backward compatible change.
 Hence, it is advisable to upgrade to redcoffee=1.1
 ```bash
 pip install redcoffee==1.1
 ```